medical tick Medically reviewed by

 Are essential oils safe to use directly on the face?

-No. Always dilute them with a carrier oil and do a patch test first.
+No, essential oils should never be applied directly to the skin, as they may cause irritation or allergic reactions.
+Always dilute them with a carrier oil and do a patch test before facial application.

 How often should I apply face oil?